takeAction/jekyll-now/_posts/2018-04-22-Java-Synchronized.md

 > (either because the code finishes normally or abnormally).
 Between acquiring the lock and releasing it,
 > a thread is said to "own" the lock.
 At the point of Thread A wanting to acquire the lock,
 > if Thread B already owns the it, then Thread A must wait for Thread B to release it.

+Java provides the synchronized keyword that operates on the default lock of a class.
+This default lock is called intrinsic lock which belongs to every Java object.